Raymond Daniels (martial artist): Karate Combat

 In 2022, Daniels announced that he had signed an exclusive multi-fight contract with Karate Combat.
 Daniels made his debut at Karate Combat 35 on August 27, 2022, where he defeated Franklin Mina via unanimous decision.

 On December 17, 2022, Daniels next faced former karate world champion and 2020 Olympic silver medalist Rafael Aghayev for the interim Karate Combat Welterweight Championship at Karate Combat 37.
 Daniels lost by unanimous decision.

 Personal life

 Daniels is a father and currently lives in Orange, California.
 He is an instructor at World Champion Karate in Orange, California with his business partner Steven Horst.
-Daniels recently co-founded "ICE Martial Arts", a personal training and nutrition institute.
+Daniels co-founded ICE Martial Arts, a personal training and nutrition institute.

 He refrains from recreational drug use.

 Daniels is married to fellow mixed martial arts fighter Colbey Northcutt, sister of Sage Northcutt, who is also an MMA fighter.
 Their marriage took place on August 24, 2019, in Temecula, California.